downshift-js/downshift/src/hooks/README.md

 components.
 Developed as a follow up on [this issue][hooks-issue] about using hooks in our API.

+## Migration to v7

+`useSelect` and `useCombobox` received some changes related to their API and how they works in version 7, as a conequence of adapting both hooks to the ARIA 1.2 combobox patterns.
+If you were using _useSelect_ and/or _useCombobox_ previous to 7.0.0, check the [migration guide][migration-guide] and update if necessary.

 ## Hooks

 Check out one of the hooks below to use in your application and create fully